I Hereby Grant You Permission

 And here’s the thing.
 That money is gone, no matter whether the clothes stay in your closet or not.

 Keeping those clothes, when you will never wear them, doesn’t do anything to bring that money back.
 Think about this: will you save any of that money you spent, if you keep those clothes that you don’t wear?
-Will you save any money if you keep them an additional year?
-Will you feel like you got your money’s worth if you hang onto them for 5 more years?
+Will you save any money if you keep them one more year?
+What if you hang onto them for five more years?
+Will you feel like you got your money’s worth then?

 Instead, those clothes make you keep on paying a cost.
 You pay with drawers that are too packed full.
 You pay with a closet that is overstuffed.
 You pay with frustration and wasted time in the morning trying to find something to wear.
 The truth is that you keep paying for those clothes, over and over again.